itsubaki/cfn/README.md

 # cfn

- - cfn is command line tool for AWS CloudFormation.
+ - cfn is a command line tool for AWS CloudFormation.
  - cfn execute multiple template at once.

 ## Install